frontendoniyorbek/frontendoniyorbek/README.md

+Doniyorbek Tursunov
+Hello!
+I'm Doniyorbek, a dedicated Frontend Developer with over 1+ years of experience, specializing in React.js, Next.js, and JavaScript.

+# Experience
+FindWork (2023 – 2024)
+Developed various web applications, enhancing my skills in React.js, HTML, CSS, and JavaScript, with a focus on creating clean and user-friendly interfaces.

+New Look Educational Center (2024 – Early 2024)
+Serving as a Senior Instructor, mentoring students in programming, and guiding them to apply their skills in practical projects.

+Founder, Uber IT Academy (Established Late 2024) Founded Uber IT Academy, an institution dedicated to training the next generation of IT professionals and fostering a community of learners passionate about technology.

 # 💫 About Me:
-Doniyorbek Tursunov<br>Hello!
-My name is Doniyorbek, and I have been working in frontend development for the past +1 years.
-My main focus has been on the React.js framework.

-I have been working at FindWork since 2023 and have been involved in creating various web applications during this time.
-In doing so, I have enhanced my skills in React.js, HTML, CSS, and JavaScript, and have experience in creating simple and effective interfaces.

-Since the beginning of 2024, I have been working as a senior instructor at New Look Educational Center.
-With this opportunity, I aim to further improve my teaching skills in programming.
-I am a creative, committed individual who is dedicated to creating useful web applications for hundreds of users.
-I keep a keen eye on the latest developments and am constantly striving to improve myself in the face of technological advancements.
+As a passionate developer, I am committed to crafting impactful web applications and empowering others through education.
+I stay up-to-date with the latest technological advancements and strive to improve continuously.

-While I enjoy writing code for projects, I am equally passionate about teaching students new technologies and supporting them in practical application.
+While I enjoy coding, I am equally passionate about teaching and helping others succeed in their programming journeys.

-If you are considering opportunities to participate in interesting development projects and contribute to the community, feel free to reach out to me.
-I value working with friends and colleagues, assessing my own time and resources, and gaining more knowledge.

-I hope you'll find how my skills and experiences could be beneficial to your community.
-I would be happy to discuss additional information and collaboration opportunities.

-Thank you!

-Doniyorbek
+# Let's Collaborate!
+If you're looking for a skilled developer or an experienced mentor for exciting projects, feel free to reach out.
+I’d love to contribute to impactful initiatives and collaborate with like-minded professionals.

+# 🛠️ Skills
+Frontend: React.js, Next.js, JavaScript, HTML, CSS
+Teaching: Programming mentorship and practical training
+Tools: Figma, Pixso

 ## 🌐 Socials: